Grigory Romanov: Early life and career

-Romanov was born in Novgorod Oblast into a Russian peasant family.
+Romanov was born in 1923 in Novgorod Governorate into a peasant family.

-A soldier in the Red Army during the Great Patriotic War, Romanov joined the Communist Party of the Soviet Union (CPSU) in 1944.
+He was a soldier in the Red Army during the Great Patriotic War, Romanov joined the Communist Party of the Soviet Union (CPSU) in 1944.
 Romanov graduated from the Leningrad Shipbuilding Institute in 1953, and became a designer in a shipyard.
 He fulfilled several important posts in the party committee of the enterprise he was working at and later in the Leningrad city and regional party committees.
-In September 1970 he was elected First Secretary of the Communist Party Committee of the Leningrad Region.
+In September 1970 he was elected as First Secretary of the Communist Party Committee of the Leningrad Region.
 In this position he gained a reputation of being a good organizer and well versed in economic matters, winning defense investment for Leningrad.
-He was elected a member of the Central Committee of the Communist Party of the Soviet Union at the XXIVth congress of the CPSU in 1971.
+He was elected as a member of the Central Committee of the Communist Party of the Soviet Union at the XXIVth congress of the CPSU in 1971.
 He became a candidate member of the Central Committee's Politburo in 1973 and a full member in 1976.

-In 1977 he initiated a successful vote to remove Chairman of the Presidium of the Supreme Soviet, Nikolai Podgorny from the Politburo.
+In 1977 he initiated a successful vote to remove Nikolai Podgorny, the then Chairman of the Presidium of the Supreme Soviet, from the Politburo.

 Secretary of the Central Committee

-In 1983 Romanov attracted the attention of the new General Secretary Yuri Andropov, who subsequently brought him to Moscow and helped promote him in June 1983 to the very prestigious and influential post of a secretary of the Central Committee of the CPSU responsible for industry and the military-industrial complex.
+In 1983, Romanov attracted the attention of the new General Secretary Yuri Andropov, who subsequently brought him to Moscow and helped promote him in June 1983 to the very prestigious and influential post of a secretary of the Central Committee of the CPSU responsible for industry and the military–industrial complex.
 During the few remaining months of Andropov's life Romanov was widely seen as one of Andropov's closest collaborators and was an ardent supporter of Andropov's comprehensive program for the reform, renewal and further development of socialism in the Soviet Union and beyond, a fact which stands in sharp contrast to the picture Gorbachev and his associates were later to paint of Romanov as a means of gaining advantage in the power struggles following Andropov's death in February 1984.

 Romanov attracted international attention on November 5, 1983, during the height of Operation Able Archer.
 He addressed the Kremlin Palace of Congresses in order to commemorate the October Revolution, where he remarked:

 Western analysts, unaware of the Exercise that was taking place and therefore uncertain as to why Romanov would describe the situation as "white hot", dismissed the remarks as Soviet propaganda.

 During Konstantin Chernenko's short time in office as General Secretary in 1984–1985, Romanov already occupied a position clearly inferior to Gorbachev, who had been styled Second Secretary of the Central Committee since February 1984 and acted as chairman of the Politburo, Secretariat and Central Committee in the course of Chernenko's long periods of absence due to his illness.